wnsnrs/ubuntuone-php-client-library/README.md

 ### License: ###

 This library is released under the GNU GPL v3 license, you can find the full text of the license in the LICENSE file.

+### HowTo ###

+You can find more information on how to install and use this library in the wiki; there are also several examples.